Our site uses cookies. By continuing to use it, you are agreeing to our Cookie Policy.

 Valentine Sargent, Communications and Editorial Assistant

-Valentine Sargent is the Communications and Editorial Assistant for the Artists at Risk Connection (ARC) at PEN America.
+Valentine Sargent is the Communications and Editorial Assistant for the Artists at Risk Connection (ARC).
 She grew up in Phoenix, Arizona and has a history of working with international companies in the editing, publishing, and journalism sectors.
 She holds an MFA from Chatham University where she studied creative writing and was awarded The Fourth River Editorial Fellowship.
 As a fiction writer, her work has been published in various literary magazines.
 She is based in New York City.

-Lucia Rodes is a Fall 2023 Free Expression Leadership Fellow on the Artists at Risk Connection (ARC) team.
+Lucia Rodes is a Free Expression Leadership Fellow on the Artists at Risk Connection (ARC) team.
 She recently graduated from Barnard College, earning a double BA in Political Science and Human Rights.
-Before joining PEN America, Rodes was involved in research and advocacy work defending migrant rights, including her work with organizations like Justice in Motion and Fundacion por Causa.
+Before joining ARC, Rodes was involved in research and advocacy work defending migrant rights, including her work with organizations like Justice in Motion and Fundacion por Causa.

 Supporters